jholder090/Halie/README.md

 # An e-commerce application for purchasing natural skin care products

-## Currently, I am building out the All Products page with a focus on familiarizing myself with TailwindCSS.
+## Currently, I am building out the Cart page with a focus on gaining proficiency with Tailwind CSS.
+This application will eventually be deployed for my friend's business!

 ### Other technologies utilized:
 + React.js
 + Redux Toolkit for state storage
 + Node for server runtime environment
 + Express for backend architecture
 + RESTful API principles